-This page identifies variation in states that have AFL requirements in effect as of August 1, 2016.
+This page identifies variation in states that have AFL requirements in effect from August 1, 2016 through November 1, 2022.
 This dataset complements Office-Based Surgery (OBS) Laws, which impose facility and/or operational requirements on non-hospital facilities that provide office-based surgery, procedures and/or anesthesia/sedation.

 NAVIGATING THE DATA